vuejs/rfcs/active-rfcs/0028-router-active-link.md

     children: [
       // empty child
       { path: '', alias: ['alias', '/p_:id'], name: 'child' },
-      // child with absolute path. we need to add an `id` because the parent needs it { path: '/p_:id/absolute-a', alias: 'as-absolute-a' },
+      // child with absolute path.
+We need to add an `id` because the parent needs it { path: '/p_:id/absolute-a', alias: 'as-absolute-a' },
       // same as above but the alias is absolute
       { path: 'as-absolute-b', alias: '/p_:id/absolute-b' }